-Raising an internal alert is a right and no employee can be sanctioned in any way for initiating an internal alert in good faith.
+Raising an internal alert is a right, and no employee may be sanctioned in any way for initiating an internal alert in good faith.
 Societe Generale protects whistle-blowers and ensures that their identity is kept strictly confidential throughout the Group and where local legislation permits.

-Exercising the right to whistleblow must comply with the Group's rules and the provisions of local legislation, specifically with regard to professional secrecy and the protection of personal data and is intended to complement the bank's statutory obligation to report all operational incidents and other deficiencies.
+Exercising the right to whistleblow must comply with the Group's rules and the provisions of local legislation, specifically with regard to professional secrecy and the protection of personal data and is not intended to replace the bank's statutory obligation to report all operational incidents and other deficiencies.